neontribe/my-best-life/content/services/elays-network-elays-youth-club-general-youth-club.md

 image:
   image: img/elays.jpeg
   imageAlt: A group of young people stood at the side of the road
-description: A girls only creative youth club that encourages you to try something new and increase your confidence.
+description: A creative youth club that encourages you to try something new and increase your confidence.
 The group sessions include activities such as podcasting, discussions, and youth debates that focuses in youth issues; such as peer pressure, exams stresses, knife crime and further education and employment.
+The sessions are run as girls only and boys only sessions.
 categories:
   category1: Friends
   category2: Job Stuff